kai-z99/kai-z99/README.md

 ## About me ✌️

-🏙 I study computer science @ UBC Vancouver.
+🏙 I'm studying computer science @ UBC Vancouver.

 💻 I like making games with C/C++.